uva-trasgo/UVaFlow/README.md

 ### Reproduction of the results in that paper

+Regarding vectorization, check the [vectorization_reports_summary.txt](https://github.com/uva-trasgo/UVaFlow/blob/master/vectorization_reports_summary.txt) file to see a summary of the loops that have been vectorized.

-We provide two different paths to reproduce the results shown in the paper.
+With respect to the different execution time results, we provide two different paths to reproduce the results shown in the paper.

 - Option A implies preparing everything from scratch, as a regular UVaFlow software user.
 - Option B is a suggestion we have prepared in order to make the reproduction faster.